Goal 5: Gender Equality

 |5.a.2||Proportion of countries where the legal framework (including customary law) guarantees women’s equal rights to land ownership and/or control|

-Not enough data is available for analysis of global or regional trends.
+Insufficient data available for analysis of global or regional trends.

 Enhance the use of enabling technology, in particular information and communications technology, to promote the empowerment of women